 While we do not dispute the first two listings, we don’t see the final two to being as much of an impediment to starting and running a pool.
 The NFA will audit a pool, often more closely than a CTA running SMAs.
 There are other administrative burdens a CPO must undergo such as cash withdrawals, disbursements to investors, investor contributions, etc. However, much of this bias against pools has lessened as fund administrators have developed advanced technologies, making the process by which operators “touch” customer assets more fluid and audit-friendly.
 Administrator technologies are also striking daily net asset value (“NAV”) for pools and developing investor read-only logins.
 Open and closed positions, equity, margins, currency data, are readily seen.
 While we’ve heard consultants dismiss daily NAV as a viable feature, the fact remains that it can be a useful took for both manager and pool investors to gain immediate access to a fund while still maintaining orderly exits with monthly, quarterly or even yearly redemption enforcement.
 Daily NAV can help reduce the bottlenecks that often develop at the end of month when investors line up to get into a fund.

-One of the indirect ways in which a manager has control over the types of investors it can attract is through setting account minimums.
+One indirect way by which a manager can attract an investor type is through setting account minimums.
 The lower the minimum, the more the CTA is considered a retail product.
 The upshot of creating a lower minimum is that a manager may be able to better diversify her investor base, increasing the number of accounts.

 The other side to this coin is that lower minimums tend to attract less sophisticated investors.
 The exponential increase in these types of accounts could create a commensurate increase in administrative headaches and with regulatory scrutiny, particularly for accounts that are sensitive to draw-downs.
 In some instances, accredited investors and qualified eligible participants (QEPs) don’t want to be associated with retail products.
 In the end, there’s a trade off because higher minimum requirements mean there are few investors available to meet those requirements and those that do invest, may not be sticky or may represent a critical leg of a manager’s structure, making it vulnerable to the exit of 1,2 or 3 key investors.

 Whether a manager chooses to register as a CTA or a CPO at the inception of a business, they’re likely to register as both after a few years.
 Alternatives add diversification to investor portfolios and a mix of investor types add diversity for managers.
-Including myriad investor is a practice that lowers business risk.
+Including myriad investors and diverse investor types is a practice that lowers business risk.

 We recommend traders begin by offering investors managed accounts.
 Once the manager reaches a multi-year track record and assets reach critical mass, we recommend increasing the size of managed accounts and start building a fund offering.
-Opening multiple funds with alternative leverages available for both domestic and offshore investments is a viable part of a business diversification strategy.
-The key is to surround oneself with best in class services providers.
-Accountants, lawyers, introducing brokers and FCMs are key partners that will help guide you on the path to growing the business.
+Opening multiple funds with varying degrees of leverage available is a viable business diversification strategy.
+Over time opening an off shore fund can take this diversification strategy a step further.
+The key to receiving sound advice at all these decision points is to surround oneself with best in class services providers.
+Accountants, lawyers, introducing brokers and FCMs are key partners that will help guide you on the path to growing the business and to growing it intelligently.

 Image via flickr